CPS-Innovation/cps-design-resources/app/views/styles/README.md

 # Grids
-Use the [GDS grid and layouts](https://design-system.service.gov.uk/styles/layout/) as a foundation, but adjust for a maximum screen width of 1600px (t.b.c).
+Use the [GDS grid and layouts](https://design-system.service.gov.uk/styles/layout/) as a foundation.

 # Fonts